amkherad/ShellScript/README.md

   //if value-tracking enabled it will generate "return 33" constant value instead of arithmetic evaluation.
   //that's because value of x is not changed before reading it.
   ```
+* Evaluation of second operand in logical operators is UB (Undefined Behavior) and it depends on the target shell.

 #### String Concatenation
 You can concatenate strings using addition operator (+) or using string interpolation ($"").